slipstream/SlipStreamWebUI/README.md

      ```
      $ lein dev
      ```

- * You will get automatically a REPL, with Fighweel controls:
+ * You will get automatically a REPL, with Figwheel controls:

      ```
      dev:cljs.user=>